 Financial assets classified as loans and receivables and held to maturity assets are measured at amortized cost.
 The Company's receivables are classified as loans and receivables.
 Financial assets classified as available for sale are measured at fair value with unrealized gains and losses recognized in other comprehensive income and loss except for losses in value that are considered other than temporary which are recognized in profit or loss.
-As at March 31, 2015 and September 30, 2014, the Company has not classified any financial assets as available for sale.
+As at September 30, 2015 and 2014, the Company has not classified any financial assets as held to maturity or available for sale.